 This is essentially the Ibertial MC2, nevertheless less rough around the edges, and with a stepped grind adjustment.

-There’s no doubt this is a nicer looking and sturdier sensation coffee grinder than the MC2, and to be honest my only problem with it is that I find the stepped adjustments to be too big.
-I mean, they were always going to be – I’m in reality not quite sure what they were thinking if I’m honest.
-I can only assume that they wanted to make a stepped adjustment grinding machine that was really easy to make big adjustments, and they weren’t in fact thinking about espresso coffee.
+There’s no doubt this is a nicer looking and sturdier sensation grinder than the MC2, and to be honest my only problem with it is that I find the stepped adjustments to be too big.
+I mean, they were always going to be – I’m in fact not rather sure what they were thinking if I’m honest.
+I can only assume that they wanted to make a stepped adjustment grinding machine that was very easy to make big adjustments, and they weren’t in fact thinking about espresso.

-If they were aiming this coffee mill purely at manual brew methods, then OK I’d still think 10 is a little on the low side, more like 15 – 20 would be have been better, but the reality is, this grinding machine will go fine enough for espresso coffee, so it’s a shame given that this is the case, that they’ve not also given it at least some extent of fine-tuning ability.
+If they were aiming this mill purely at manual brew methods, then OK I’d still think 10 is a little on the low side, more like 15 – 20 would be have been better, nevertheless the fact is, this coffee mill will go fine enough for espresso, so it’s a shame given that this is the case, that they’ve not also given it at least some level of fine-tuning ability.

-I’m not saying they should have added a worm dial, though to make it available as a worm dial option I think would have been an really popular option, truly, I’d hazard a guess that if they sold such an option it would outsell the other version by the majority of times.
-But at least they could have given us more than 10 grind settings.
+I’m not saying they should have added a worm dial, even though to make it available as a worm dial option I think would have been an incredibly popular option, in reality, I’d hazard a guess that if they sold such an choice it would outsell the other version by most times.
+However at least they could have given us more than 10 grind settings.

-Anyway, they haven’t, so the Lux isn’t best for espresso coffee, it’s a good all-rounder for manual brew methods and it will grind fine enough for espresso with fundamental baskets, however getting dialed in I found it to be a little of a pain, thanks to the big grind adjustments.
-You can mod it, to add a worm dial, by the way, however it just seems like a bit of a faff.
+Anyway, they haven’t, so the Lux isn’t ideal for espresso coffee, it’s a good all-rounder for manual brew methods and it will grind fine enough for espresso coffee with fundamental baskets, but getting dialed in I found it to be a bit of a pain, thanks to the big grind adjustments.
+You can mod it, to add a worm dial, by the way, but it literally seems like a bit of a faff.

 Check Price – Amazon UKCheck Price – Currys Check Price – Sage Appliances

-I’ve had one of these grinders for over six years at the time of writing, and I think it’s a brilliant coffee mill.
-In my simple opinion, if you’re looking for a wonderful allrounder grinding machine and you want the ability to grind for espresso with basic baskets too, then this is probably the best of this kind of coffee mill, for this kind of money.
+I’ve had one of these grinders for over six years at the time of writing, and I think it’s a brilliant grinder.
+In my modest opinion, if you’re looking for a wonderful allrounder grinding machine and you want the ability to grind for espresso with basic baskets too, then this is probably the perfect of this kind of coffee grinder, for this sort of money.

 Features: